We will reply to your message within an hour.

 Commonly used as curtains and in sealing applications.

-Similar to plaster, these adhesive-impregnated sheets and strips become moldable when water is added and harden as they dry.
+Similar to plaster, these adhesive-impregnated sheets become moldable when water is added and harden as they dry.
 They can be used in sealing, insulating, and covering applications.

 Often used to create curtains and screens, this fabric has an aluminum foil backing that deflects radiant heat.